Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: Computing spectral measures from trajectory data

 \subsection{Computing autocorrelations from trajectory data}

-We want to collect trajectory data from~\eqref{eq:DynamicalSystem} and from this recover as much information as possible about the spectral measure and spectra of $\mathcal{K}$.
+We want to collect trajectory data from~\eqref{eq:DynamicalSystem} and use this data to recover as much information as possible about the spectral properties of $\mathcal{K}$.
 We assume that~\eqref{eq:DynamicalSystem} is observed for $M_2$ time-steps, starting at $M_1$ initial conditions.
-It is helpful to view the trajectory data as an $M_1\times M_2$ matrix, i.e.,
+It is helpful to view the trajectory data as an $M_1\times M_2$ matrix